-However, it is the names that do not seem to have any direct connection to the region that sometimes leaves those pouring over the maps wondering just what the story is.
-While there are more than a few that come to mind, to me none more so than the Three Ladies, all found at the north end of the Temagami area – Lady Dufferin, Lady Sydney and Lady Evelyn!
+However, the names that do not seem to have any direct connection to the region sometimes leave those pouring over the maps wondering just what the story is.
+While there are more than a few that come to mind, none more so than the Three Ladies, all found at the north end of the Temagami area – Lady Dufferin, Lady Sydney and Lady Evelyn!

 It was Lady Evelyn that first piqued my curiosity.
-The Ottertooth website is an excellent source of Temagami-related, information, especially canoe route planning.
-I headed there first.
+The Ottertooth website is an excellent source of Temagami-related information, especially canoe route planning, so I headed there first.

 Option #1: Lady Evelyn Campbell

 The Ottertooth article Who Was Lady Evelyn? notes that the lake was named by Robert Bell, the renowned Geological Survey of Canada geologist and explorer credited with naming over 3000 Canadian geographical features.
 A bit of googling led to this passage from a Geological Survey of Canada document published in 1899.
 Written by Bell’s assistant, A.E.
 Barlow, the report confirmed the Bell origin of the name:

 See here for Barlow’s entire report.
 The quote above is from p.
 268.

 What is noteworthy is that both Bell and Barlow often also mention the Ojibwe name used by the locals.
 It puts the notion of an “I came, I saw, I renamed” scenario to rest.
 The actual maps that the names would appear on were years in the future, and sometimes when they finally found their way to paper, they were put in the wrong place!
 [See my post – Robert Bell’s Lady Dufferin Lake: It’s Not Where the Map Says It Is! for an example.]